DerAndereDomenic/atcg_framework/README.md

 # ATCG FRAMEWORK

-This repository contains a C++ 3D rendering for research applications and scientific computation/visualization.
+This repository contains a C++ 3D rendering framework for research applications and scientific computation/visualization.
 It combines the OpenGL rendering pipeline with high performance CUDA integration using torch.

 ## Building